- Clean, smooth, natural EQ

-Released in the mid-1990s, the SSL 9000 series' represented a breakthrough in analog circuitry design.
+When the first 9000 series console was released in the mid-1990s, it represented a breakthrough in analog circuitry design.
 The sound path is entirely capacitor-free, in order to keep a perfect signal integrity and low distortion.

 Extreme bandwidth, minimal phase shift and super low distortion make this console perfect for getting the most out of your mixes in terms of width, depth, and all-around hugeness.

 To bring creative use of drive and saturation back onto the menu, we modeled SSL's Variable Harmonic Drive (VHD) and included it as part of this desk.
 Tube-ish, transistor-ish, or anything in between.